thangarajvisolve/Sample/README.markdown

 GRAYLOG2 INSTALLATION:
 ---------------------

+* Graylog2 server elasticsearch and web interface shall make install from the following steps

 Graylog2 Server:

-* Graylog2 server and web interface shall be installed from the following steps

 * Download the latest version of graylog2 server from the following link

     	$ http://www.graylog2.org/download